StanfordBDHG/NextJSTemplate/README.md

 <!--

-This source file is part of the Stanford Biodesign Digital Health TypeScript Template open-source project
+This source file is part of the Stanford Biodesign Digital Health Next.js Template open-source project

 SPDX-FileCopyrightText: 2023 Stanford University and the project authors (see CONTRIBUTORS.md)